Using playing cards to store hidden data:

 An English sentence: We can encode into sentences where the distinguishing feature is the length of the words.
 The downside to this is that we are limited by the scarcity of particularly long words in English, although ways around this could be created.
 Our 16-bit binary number is contained in this English sentence: "I stand unwisely squeaking by this hungry, dancing fairground cat".
 Alternatively, the distinguishing feature could instead be based around the alphabetical order of the words in the sentence: "A fairground mouse never amuses everyone it jokes to anyway".
 Doing this allows many more words to be used for the encoding.

-For shorter messages, it becomes apparent that the ordered objects would not need to be specifically moved to fit the encoding, but could be found already in the order that matched the required encoding.
+For shorter messages, the ordered objects would not need to be specifically moved to fit the encoding, but could be found already in the order that matched the required encoding.
 In this way an old photograph of, say, differently sized mountains could be chosen to match a brand new encoded message.
 Likewise, a portion of already existing text from a book could be used.

 Decoding as a pastime